Introduction

 “Those who want the stock will get it,” he said.
 “Those who aren’t so interested in it will give it up.
 The ESOP is the only shareholder that has a real appetite for stock.
 That’s the overarching dynamic.
 I think we should make it easy for those who want to leave and for those who want to stay to stay.”

 Mojo does not insulate a business from the marketplace.
 Small Giants must adapt to changes in the competitive environment just like every other business.
 Then again, they usually have an easier time of it, thanks to the same practices and beliefs that give them their mojo to begin with.
-But, ironically, the founder’s very success, and the mystique surrounding it, can often become a significant obstacle to the leaders who follow them, especially when it becomes necessary to make fundamental changes in the way a company does business.
+But, ironically, the founder’s success and the mystique surrounding it can often become a significant obstacle to the leaders who follow them, especially when it becomes necessary to make fundamental changes in the way a company does business.

 So how do you convince people that fundamental changes are necessary when the old ways appear to be working so well?
 How do you arouse people to action when they feel comfortable with the way things are?
 And how do you overcome the reverence people have for their beloved founder?… One of his first moves was to open the books to the managers.
 Up to that point, only a handful had known the company’s actual profitability… He brought 53 people together from all over the company and challenged them to define what business they were really in, what value they should be offering customers, and what changes they would have to make for the company to be the best at what it did.

-It was a major change in perspective, and it required the company to make a series of seven strategic bets, as Murdock called them: 1) embrace reality; 2) define the strategies; 3) get the people right in the in place; 4) get marketing into the company; 5) harness technology; 6) change the culture; and, 7) improve operations.
+It was a major change in perspective, and it required the company to make a series of seven strategic bets, as Murdock called them: 1) embrace reality; 2) define the strategies; 3) get the right people in the in place; 4) get marketing into the company; 5) harness technology; 6) change the culture; and, 7) improve operations.

 “There was no them.
 There was just us.
 If we wanted to have our bonuses, we had to generate them ourselves.
 That was a tremendous change and met a lot of resistance at first.”